 Felt-making involves working with basic materials and tools: wool, water, soap, and my hands.
 This simple process is the entry point for the development of complex techniques at many stages, from laying out the wool fibres to creating embellishments.

 I use mainly wool in its natural colours, for a simple and pure aesthetic that references the origins of the material.
-The sculptures are made solely of felt, encased with embellished textile that strengthens the pieces both physically and symbolically, or highlighted with hand stitching.
-Felt has a warm appeal and is soft to the touch: these pieces are meant to be handled.
+The sculptures are made of felt; some are encased with an embellished textile that strengthens the pieces both physically and symbolically, others are marked with hand stitching.
+Felt has a warm appeal and is soft to the touch: these pieces are intended to be handled.

 The soft interiors of these elongated pieces are encased with painted cloth and wax.